O.P.P. (song): Year-end charts

+Certifications

 In popular culture

 The song has been used as a soundtrack to various films as well as television series, including the TV sitcoms The Fresh Prince of Bel-Air and The Office, and the films La Haine, Jarhead, and Up in the Air.
 In the film Sister Act 2: Back In The Habit, the song was parodied as 'Down With G.O.D'.
 In the video game Minecraft, the phrase "Down with O.P.P.!" was used as a splash text which appeared on the game's menu screen.
 The splash was added on February 7, 2010 in Java Edition version Indev 20100207-1 but was later removed in version 1.16 Release Candidate 1 on June 18, 2020.
+The song was also featured in Dexter: Original Sin.